vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 Maybe actually just put the GIF here.
 {% endcomment %}

 We won't go through all the steps of creating this dashboard in great detail.
-Instead, we will just focus on the Trello-specific parts.
+Instead, we will focus on the Trello-specific parts.

 ## Add styled list controls